javapathfinder/jpf-core/docs/devel/modules.md

 We do not include required 3rd party runtime libraries in the project distributions.
 Gradle automatically manages build dependencies.
 The `build` task uses the standard `javac` command which requires a full JDK installation. `test` generally executes a JUnit based regression test suite.

 The `lib` directory contains 3rd party libraries that are required at runtime of the project (like bcel.jar in jpf-core).

+For convenience reasons, JPF modules come with corresponding NetBeans configurations, i.e. can be directly opened as projects within NetBeans.